Yogranov/BetterLife-Web/README.md

 Betterlife system allow you to check in real time skin moles.<br>
-The system has an AI that trained on 10K photos.
+The system runs an AI that trained on 10K photos.

 It's not just AI, your photos will diagnose by real doctors,<br>
 you will be notified when the mole was check by one of the doctors.<br>